Join the Global Breast Cancer Movement

 Fluorescence In Situ Hybridization (FISH)

-A laboratory test done on breast tumor tissue to find out the number of copies of the HER2/neu gene in the cancer cells.
+A laboratory test done on breast tumor tissue to find out the number of copies of the HER2 gene contained in the cancer cells.

 Frozen Section

-Process where a portion of tissue from a surgical biopsy is frozen so that a thin slice can be analyzed to see if it is cancerous or not.
+Process where a portion of tissue from a surgical biopsy is frozen so a thin slice can be studied to check for cancer.
 Frozen section results are only preliminary and always need to be confirmed by other methods.

 Top of Document